 The final benefit of being mobile optimised is that EVERYONE IS ON MOBILE.
 We are no longer living in a world where smartphone users can be considered the exceptions.
 Today 1.2 billion people are accessing the web from mobile devices.
 An incredible 80% of all internet users use a smartphone.
 In other words, if they’re online, they are most likely on their phones.
 And today’s statistics are only half of the story.
 These numbers will slowly but surely increase towards mobile being the future of digital marketing.
 Simply put you NEED to be thinking MOBILE because EVERYONE is on mobile.

 So what do you think?
 Is mobile the future?
 Or will a newer way of communication take over in the near future?
 If you are looking for a Doncaster based web designer please get in touch.

-I hope this post was an informative read and you have learnt a thing or two from reading about mobile optimisation.
+I hope this post was an informative read and you have learned a thing or two from reading about mobile optimisation.
 And remember to make your website optimised for more than just desktop users.